Slab-grave culture: Paternal haplogroups

 All eight currently sequenced Slab Grave males have been identified as belonging to East Eurasian paternal haplogroups.
 The predominant Y-DNA haplogroup in Slab Grave males has been identified as Q (5/8 Q-M120 and 1/8 Q-L330), with a minority belonging to N-M231 (2/8).

 The transition from the Slab Grave culture period to the Xiongnu period was characterized as a massive increase of West Eurasian paternal ancestry, rising from 0% to 46%, which was not accompanied by increased West Eurasian maternal ancestry.
 This may be consistent with an aggressive expansion of males with West Eurasian paternal ancestry, or possibly marriage alliances that favored such people.
 According to Rogers and Kaestle (2022), these two scenarios are not necessarily mutually exclusive, but more data is needed to concisely explain why such an increase took place.
-Furthermore, The Xiongnu males also carried Y-haplogroup C, not found in neither Ulaanzuukh nor Slab Grave cultures, but common in the Xianbei males.
-This suggests that the source of Ancient Northern East Asian ancestry amoung the Xiongnu might not be traced exclusively to the Slab Grave culture, but might also include neighboring groups with a similar genetic profile, such as the Xianbei.

 Maternal haplogroups

 Slab Grave maternal lineages were more diverse, with 64-72% being of East Eurasian origin (such as A, B, C, D, F, M, G, and Z), while approximately 28–36% were of West Eurasian origin (such as K, J, and H).

 East Eurasian maternal lineages in the Slab Grave population can be easily traced to Transbaikalian neolithic agriculturalists.
 On the other hand, West Eurasian maternal lineages are believed to have complex origins, with many tracing back to ancient hunter gatherers who mixed with early agriculturalists in the early Holocene period, or to middle eastern agriculturalists who expanded eastward after the advent of sheep herding.
 Others could be linked to much later Bronze Age populations such as Afanasievo or Scythians.
 The complex diversity of West Eurasian ancestral lineages in the Slab Grave population makes it difficult to pinpoint their exact origin.